ShinRwiz/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 ![Image of a simple web stack](0-simple_web_stack.png)

-## Description
+## Overview

-This is a simple web infrastructure that hosts a website that is reachable via `www.foobar.com`.
-There are no firewalls or SSL certificates for protecting the server's network.
-Each component (database, application server) has to share the resources (CPU, RAM, and SSD) provided by the server.
+This depicts a basic web infrastructure responsible for hosting a website accessible through www.foobar.com.
+The setup lacks firewalls or SSL certificates to safeguard the server's network.
+Resources like CPU, RAM, and SSD are shared among the components (database, application server) hosted on the server.

-## Specifics About This Infrastructure
+## Key Details About This Infrastructure

 + What a server is.<br/>A server is a computer hardware or software that provides services to other computers, which are usually referred to as *clients*.